krvprashanth/flaping-wing-uav/live-blog.md

 Earlier,  I've worked on some basic projects developing drones, ornithopters, electronics & embedded systems and stuff which I've used to guide high school students in my locality towards STEM(Science, Technology, Engineering, & Mathematics) motivated them mathematically and to perform hands-on activities to buld basic drone, robot to carry out science experiments.

-Anyway, coming to my current project here, we were working on developing the "Flapping Wing UAV" i.e. building a bird-like drone using polymer-based artificial muscles.
-Initially, we started design, fabrication of flapping wing UAV to build a quick/rough prototype to make it fly.
+Anyway, coming to my current project here, we were working on the topic of bio-inspired, autonomous drones focuses on drawing inspiration from biology to "Design, Modeling and control of an Bird-like Autonomous Flapping Wing Robot" to show that it is possible to perform an impressive suite of intelligent behaviors with light-weight and power-efficient sensing, processing and actuation of flapping wing UAV's.